cloudmaniac/Cross-SSO_vMotion/README.md

 > Edit (December 21st, 2020): I created this script a while ago for my specific need.
 However, a lot happened since 2016!
 In the meantime:
 > * The [Cross vCenter Workload Migration Utility Fling](https://flings.vmware.com/cross-vcenter-workload-migration-utility) was released in 2018.
-> * This Fling has been productized and is now part of the vSphere 7.0 Update 1c (Patch 02) release.
-For vSphere 6.x-to-6.x Migration, the Fling can still be used but for newer migrations, it is recommended that you use the official Advanced Cross vCenter vMotion feature included in vSphere 7.0 Update 1c.
-> You will find more information on [William's blog post](https://www.virtuallyghetto.com/2020/12/history-of-cross-vcenter-workload-migration-utility-and-its-productization-in-vsphere-7-0-update-1c-p02.html).
+> * **This Fling has been productized and is now part of the vSphere 7.0 Update 1c (Patch 02) release**.
+For vSphere 6.x-to-6.x Migration, the Fling can still be used, but for newer migrations, it is recommended that you use the official Advanced Cross vCenter vMotion feature included in vSphere 7.0 Update 1c.
+For more information about the history of Cross vCenter Workload Migration Utility and its productization, you can check [William's blog post](https://www.virtuallyghetto.com/2020/12/history-of-cross-vcenter-workload-migration-utility-and-its-productization-in-vsphere-7-0-update-1c-p02.html).

 ## Description